microsoft/net-offloads/quic-encryption-offload.md

 ### Establishing encryption parameters for a connection

-> **TODO -** what type of OID to use for `OID_QUIC_CONNECTION_ENCRYPTION_ADD` / `OID_QUIC_CONNECTION_ENCRYPTION_DELETE`?
+> **TODO -** what type of OID to use for `OID_QUIC_CONNECTION_ENCRYPTION`?
 Some OIDs have high latency.
 If no type of OID is fast enough, perhaps instead of OID to plumb a connection, use a special OOB in first packet.

 > **TODO -** specify how many connections can be offloaded?

-Before the NDIS protocol driver posts packets for QEO, it first establishes encryption parameters for the associated QUIC connection by issuing `OID_QUIC_CONNECTION_ENCRYPTION_ADD`.
+Before the NDIS protocol driver posts packets for QEO, it first establishes encryption parameters for the associated QUIC connection by issuing `OID_QUIC_CONNECTION_ENCRYPTION`.
 The `InformationBuffer` field of the `NDIS_OID_REQUEST` for this OID contains a pointer to an `NDIS_QUIC_CONNECTION`:

 > **TODO -** Destination IP/port must be added to `NDIS_QUIC_CONNECTION` as part of the lookup key.